 If you have any financial questions, please contact our office and we will be happy to discuss your insurance coverage or additional payment options available.More Financial Information

 More Questions or Ready to Schedule?

 What is a dental bone graft?

 Dental bone grafting is a minorly invasive surgical procedure that helps grow new bone that was destroyed or replace the unhealthy or missing bone with new bone.

 The graft may be taken from another area of the body or created through synthetic or other materials.
-It usually consists of processed bone minerals that help your body create new bone cells over time.
+A typical dental bone graft uses a mixture of bone, antibiotics, and collagen to fill the hole left behind by a lost tooth.
+This helps your body create new bone cells.

 Are dental bone grafts painful?

 Dental bone grafts are usually an outpatient procedure, and patients are usually sedated through the process.
 The procedure is typically done before a dental implant/tooth replacement and usually doesn’t cause any, if very little pain, through the procedure and the healing process.

 How long does it take to recover from a dental bone graft?

 Your dentist will usually give you antibiotics to prevent infection and in some cases, pain medication.
 However, pain medication usually isn’t necessary as most patients don’t feel any pain.